Accessibility statement

 • identify sectors where there is growth and the possibility of jobs.
 Don't just look at the current situation but use LMI trends to identify where the jobs may be in the future

 • demonstrate to potential employers, your understanding of the environment in which they operate.
-Many employers comment on candidates' lack of knowledge about the sector or industry to which they are applying.
-As well as researching the job and the individual company, make sure you know what issues the sector is facing, who are the main organisations in the sector and what the future might hold for it.
+Many employers comment on candidates' lack of knowledge about their sector or industry.
+As well as researching the job and the individual company, make sure you know about the main organisations and current issues in the sector is facing, as well as an idea of future trends.

-• with interview questions, particularly regarding understanding the industry and what issues it may be facing and with that tricky question about "where do you see yourself in 5 years time"
+• prepare for interview questions, particularly about the industry and what issues it may be facing and that tricky question about "where do you see yourself in 5 years time?"

 Where to find LMI information